thejud/text-processing-cookbook/docs/_sources/specialized-data-tools.md.txt

 ## stats

-`stats` is a compantion script to (scut)[https://github.com/hjmangalam/scut] that prints discriptive statistics for a single column of numeric inputs.
+`stats` is a compantion script to (scut)[https://github.com/hjmangalam/scut] that prints descriptive statistics for a single column of numeric inputs.

 https://github.com/hjmangalam/scut/blob/master/stats